About AEdnafossen and the Folgefonna Waterfalls

 I could have kept walking back towards the town of Tyssedal in order to recover that more direct view we managed to get on our first visit, but due to time constraints on my visit, I didn’t get to do that again.

 It was also possible to do the same walk in the opposite direction if you can manage to score a parking spot in the town of Tyssedal somewhere near the hydro museum.

 Regarding some semantics, I’m not even sure if Ædnafossen was the official name of this waterfall or not.

 However, from looking at Norgeskart (formerly Norgesglasset), it tumbled on a watercourse that went right through the hamlet of Ædna.

 Yet given its rather obscure and unofficially recognized nature, we can’t figure out why it didn’t get as much recognition as we thought it deserved.

-By the way, there was a turnoff from the town of Tyssedal that left the Rv13 and headed up the mountain towards Tyssedalen Valley and the lake Ringedalsvatnet.
-I mention this because this was where the now-extinct waterfalls of Tyssestrengene (reportedly 646m) and Ringedalsfossen (reportedly 420m) were located.
+By the way, in case you’re wondering, that turnoff from the town of Tyssedal that left the Rv13 and headed up the mountain towards Tyssedalen Valley and the lake Ringedalsvatnet was for the now-famous Trolltunga.
+I mention this because this was where the hydro-impacted waterfalls of Tyssestrengene (reportedly 646m) and Ringedalsfossen (reportedly 420m) were located.

 Related Top 10 Lists